The strange blue box had been a fixture

 Jackie was starting to worry about the number of people she could fit

 into her flat.
-And Rose had to run down to the TARDIS to find some more
+Rose had to run down to the TARDIS to find some more mugs

-mugs and a pint of milk.
-She made sure the local kids didn't see her go
+and a pint of milk.
+She made sure the local kids didn’t see her

-in and out.
-There WERE quite enough rumours about the blue box.
+go in and out.
+There were quite enough rumours about the blue box.
 Chris

 and Davie, having exhausted the pleasure you could get out of snowball

-she was pleased to see.
-She shared the concern their mother and The Doctor
+boys.
+She shared the concern their mother and The Doctor had that they

-had that they should have an ordinary Earth childhood as well as learning
+should have an ordinary Earth childhood as well as learning to be Time

 The next few hours were like a surreal dream, dressing to go to dinner,

-driven there in two beautiful stretch limousines that The Doctor ordered
+driven there in two beautiful stretch limousines which looked strange

-her before, that he really WAS a Lord - a member of the aristocracy of
+he really WAS a Lord – a member of the aristocracy of his world.

-Only a few of those waiting in the lounge drinking a pre-dinner drink
+Very few of those waiting in the lounge drinking a pre-dinner drink and

-and talking quietly together knew The Doctor by his new look.
-Rose could
+talking quietly together knew The Doctor by his new look.
+But puzzled

-joy as they DID come to see the man they had known and loved in him.
+eyes lit with joy as they came to see the man they had known and loved

 Now that he was here, there was no delay in going through to the dining